 They have a lot to do there for every age group, from the huge pit of corn to a zip line, to an exotic animal petting zoo.
 The nice thing about Severs Corn Maze is that most everything is included in the cost of admission.
-They do charge for a few things, like pony rides and the giant slide.
-But you wont find many instances of telling your kids ‘no’ to costly add ons.
+They do charge for a few things, like pony rides, pumpkin chucking, the giant slide, and hayrides.
+Even then, it’s a small fee.
+But you won’t find many instances of telling your kids ‘no’ to costly add ons.

 The Corn Pit